TomHodson/tomhodson.github.com/_posts/2023-11-9-this-site.md

 thumbnail: /favicon/android-chrome-512x512.png
 excerpt: |
     Mostly a note to self so that I can check this when I forget late how it works.
+alt: The site favicon, built from a series of overlapping circles forming a diamond shape.

 ---